eth-protocol-fellows/protocol-studies/docs/eps/week7-dev.md

 ## Additional reading and exercises

 - Erigon is a fork of geth which pioneered the design approached implemented by reth.
-Kind of a middle ground between geth and reth, tt's a great source of resources about novel execution client designs
+Kind of a middle ground between geth and reth, it's a great source of resources about novel execution client designs
-- As an excercise, run reth and set different `DEBUG` options to explore how various client componantes operate on lower level
+- As an exercise, run reth and set different `DEBUG` options to explore how various client components operate on lower level